how to paint Christmas village houses?

 Problem is, the price tags are enough to twist that love into loathing.

 My Mom’s Christmas village was not the typical store-bought-pre-finished variety.
 Somehow, she won a full Currier & Ives set back in the day.
-She has always been amazing with a paint brush in hand, and I loved watching her work.

-When I was about 8, she got me an inexpensive ceramic church from the craft store, and told me that I could start my own set, if I wanted to.
-Of course I did!
+When I was about 8, she got me an inexpensive ceramic church from the craft store and told me that I could start my own set, if I wanted to.
+Of course, I did!
 Here’s my church, painted circa age 8…

 That was the beginning.
 And for many years, around Thanksgiving time, I’d start to work painting a new piece for my village.